taracell/Gone-Pair-Shaped/readme.md

 # Clever of you coming here....
-But the competition is based on the rewrite branch which we've temporarily moved to a private repo Sorry 'bout that :/
+But the competition is based on the rewrite branch which we've temporarily moved to a private repo<br/>
+Sorry 'bout that :/